heathermiller/wwwcurryon/2018/sessions/constant-time-crypto-programming-with-fact.md

 ### Bio

-Deian is an Assistant Professor in the UCSD CSE Department.
-He is also the Chief Scientist at Intrinsic, a web security start-up he co-founded.
-Deian's research interests span security, programming languages, and systems.
-He is particularly interested in building secure systems, such as browsers and language runtime systems, by applying programming language techniques and analysis.
-Deian is also a member of the W3C WebAppSec and the Node.js Security working groups.
-He completed his Ph.D. in Computer Science at Stanford under David Mazières, John C. Mitchell, and Alejandro Russo.
-Prior to Stanford, he obtained a B.E. and M.E. in Electrical Engineering at the Cooper Union.
-At Cooper, he worked on GPU and FPGA crypto implementations.
+Sunjay is a Ph.D. student in Computer Science and Engineering at UC San Diego.
+His research interests lie at the intersection of security and programming languages.
+In particular, he is interested in applying type theory and language design creating more secure systems.
+Prior to UCSD, Sunjay worked on security and privacy at the University of Washington.